JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 ### What it *looks like* to Develop Drasil

-As mentioned earlier, Drasil's development is guided through case study, whether it be refining our target series of software artifacts, adding features, or altering Drasil's internal process for generating software.
+As mentioned earlier, Drasil's development is driven by its case studies, whether it be refining our target series of software artifacts, adding features, or altering Drasil's internal process for generating software.
 Your primary activity will be developing Haskell code for generating other kinds of software, and then testing said other kinds of software with their respective tooling (e.g., compilers, viewers, interpreters, etc.).

 At a high-level, our development framework is very similar to most other git-version-controlled, team-based software projects: